 There are many different scholarships available for students in particular areas of study or with particular circumstances.
 Go to the University of Sydney Scholarships Office webpage for details on what is available and how to apply.
 Please note that often scholarships do not get many people applying, so take advantage of them whenever you can.

-Bursaries are non-repayable grants available to students (local and international), experiencing financial difficulty in meeting living and study expenses.
+Bursaries are non-repayable grants available to students (domestic and international) experiencing financial difficulty in meeting living and study expenses.
 Go to the University of Sydney Financial Support web page for more details on bursaries.

 They also do interest free loans.
-If you have loan and cannot make a repayment you should contact them or an SRC caseworker to get an extension.
-Failure to pay may result in the University imposing student financial sanctions that will restrict your ability to use the library, see your grades, or graduate.
+If you have received a loan from them and cannot make a repayment you should contact them or an SRC caseworker to get an extension.
+Failure to pay may result in the University imposing student financial sanctions that will restrict your ability to use the library, see your grades, or even graduate.

-The SRC offers (generally same day) emergency loans for undergraduate students, for up to $50, repayable within a month.
+The SRC offers emergency loans (generally same day) for undergraduate students, for up to $50, repayable within a month.
 If you are struggling with debt we also recommend you meet with a Financial Counsellor.
 They provide free and confidential assistance in managing and resolving debt.
 Go to fcan.com.au

 The SRC Legal Service may be able to help negotiate suitable repayments for debts.
 There are also telephone advice lines: Wesley Mission Credit Line, and Gambling Help Line.

 Joining your trade union is a great way to have a stable work life.
-Unions will protect your individual work rights, as well as helping workers generally.
+Unions will protect your work rights individually and collectively.
 Your union fees are tax deductible, and also give you other member benefits.
-To join go to www.australianunions.org.au/join.
+To join go to australianunions.org.au/join.

 The SRC hosts Australian Tax Office volunteers in semester 2.
 They can help you complete and lodge a “simple” tax return.
 Unfortunately this does not include self-employed people, e.g., ride share drivers, bicycle delivery people, tutors, or musical performers.
 Call the SRC office on 9660 5222 to book an appointment.